microsoft/qsharp-language/Approved/dyn-type.md

 The example generates an error when calling `Foo` with a dynamic value as argument `i` unless the target supports arrays.

-The developer can create values at runtime by measuring a qubit and then pass these values to other callables that process it further and return it.
+The developer can create values at runtime and then pass these values to other callables that process it further and return it.
+The only way to create a value of `dyn` type is by measuring a qubit.

 > Define the array index as a callable input parameter